General Procedure for Running Learning Experiences#

 Walkthrough of Notebooks#

-Inside the code editor, use the navigator sidebar on the left-hand side to navigate to the
+Inside the code editor, use the navigator sidebar on the left-hand side to navigate to the notebooks directory and open the first notebook.

-Follow the instructions on the notebook and work through the notebooks in sequence.
 In many cases the last notebook will instruct you to write some code inside the learning experience directory.
-Once you’ve done that you will need to build and test your code.
-We describe how to do that next.

 Testing with the Duckiematrix#

-In order to test your code in the Duckiematrix you will need a virtual robot.
+To test your code in the Duckiematrix you will need a virtual robot.
 You can create one with the command:

-dts duckiebot virtual create [VBOT]
+dts duckiebot virtual create --type duckiebot --configuration DB21J [VBOT]

 Then you can start your virtual robot with the command: